 In as few as 10 seconds, recruiting managers can decide whether they’ll keep or toss you.
 Don’t give them the opportunity to doubt your abilities before you’ve even opened your mouth.
 The best outfit for your interview is one tailored to the specific job and industry you are applying for.
 To get a better sense of the company’s style and professionalism, browse the “about us” section of their site, check them out on social media, and find individual employees on LinkedIn.
 Keep their attire in mind as you select an outfit for your upcoming interview.

 Whether you’re applying for a creative position at a laid-back startup or as a top-tier CEO in finance, your clothes should be ironed, clean, and properly fitted.
-To prevent last-minute spills or wrinkles, avoid putting on your interview clothes until shortly before you leave.
-If you own a cat or furry animal, you should seriously consider investing in a lint roller.
+To prevent last-minute spills or wrinkles, avoid putting on your interview clothes until shortly before you drive to the company.
+If you own a cat or another furry animal, you should invest in a lint roller.
 Everything from the tilt of your collar to the colour of your socks matters.

 Try it, First